 Do Police Officers Get Workers’ Compensation?

 Yes, police officers are entitled to benefits under the workers’ compensation program.
 Work-related injuries, even non-fatal ones, can qualify them for workers’ compensation benefits.
 This benefit applies to even volunteers, apprentices, and part-time police officers.
-If you were officially on duty when you suffered the injury, you can file for a workers’ compensation claim.
+If you were officially on duty when you suffered the injury, you could file for a workers’ compensation claim.

 What are the Benefits for Injured Police Officers?

-As an example, as a police officer, you can opt in to receive a whole year of your salary in place of receiving disability benefits.
+As an example, as a police officer, you can opt-in to receive a whole year of your salary in place of receiving disability benefits.

 In addition, if you are diagnosed with cancer, heart disease, tuberculosis, pneumonia, hernia, back problems, or exposed to biological or chemical agents, you also receive disability benefits.
 Regardless if you have a pre-existing medical condition like those listed above, the condition will be presumed as a work-related injury/illness, and you will receive treatment for this ailment.

-Benefits for the Surviving Families of Fallen police Officers.
+Benefits for the Surviving Families of Fallen Police Officers.

 California’s workers’ compensation program protects not only police officers from injury but also their families.
 The spouse of a fallen police officer may continue to collect health insurance benefits.
 Additionally, their children will be able to receive health benefits until the age of 21.
 The children of a fallen police officer are also given scholarships.
-Lastly, the spouse of the fallen police officer is given the option of continuing to receive health insurance benefits or collect a lump sum survivor benefit.
+Lastly, the spouse of the fallen police officer is given the option of continuing to receive health insurance benefits or collecting a lump sum survivor benefit.